General Foundations of Algebra

 Ability to Reason Algebraically

-The ability to reason algebraically allows students to examine situations and organize their thinking.
-While arithmetic is generally perceived as a calculation on known quantities, focusing on finding the right answer, algebraic reasoning aims to better understand numeration by allowing the analysis of relationships between numbers to find an unknown quantity.
-This is why it is essential to develop, in elementary school, the ability to reason algebraically, especially in problem-solving situations.
+While arithmetic is generally perceived as a calculation on known quantities, focusing on finding the right answer, algebraic reasoning aims to better understand numeration through the analysis of relationships between numbers.
+This is why it is essential for the students to develop the ability to reason algebraically, especially in problem-solving situations.

 According to Driscoll (1999, p.
 1-19), algebraic reasoning includes the ability to “do and undo”, the ability to create rules to represent relationships between two changing quantities and the ability to formulate generalizations about the properties of arithmetic operations.